System-Verification-Lab/Quokka-Sharp/README.md

 ## Usage

-Quokka# provides two kinds of funcionalities: one is to simulate a quantum circuit, the other is to check the equivalence of two circuits.
+Quokka# provides three kinds of funcionalities: one is to simulate a quantum circuit, the second is to check the equivalence of two circuits, and the last is to synthesis a circuit based on a spesification.

 We work in one of two posible bases: Pauli or Computations.